 Where the Virtual School Head at the Local Authority has already verified the child's status and the Admission Committee is able to confirm this with them, there will be no need for further evidence to be provided to the School.

-2. Children with a sibling attending the school at the time of admission living within the First Geographical Area.
+2. Children with a sibling attending the school, including the 6th Form, at the time of admission living within the First Geographical Area.

 3. Children living within the First Geographical Area.